davejlong/n8n-nodes-slide/README.md

 ## Version history

+### 0.1.0
-0.1.0 - Initial release with basic support for List and Get actions on each endpoint 0.1.1 - Populated README file and fixed the Slide icon to use an SVG
+Initial release with basic support for List and Get actions on each endpoint

+### 0.1.1
+Populated README file and fixed the Slide icon to use an SVG

+### 0.1.2
+Fix minor bug with Restores Type showing on all resources